 For most companies, healthcare is both a top expense and an important investment in employees.
-To better control that investment and provide competitive benefits, both large and mid-size employers are considering a transition to self-funded healthcare.
+To better control healthcare investment, companies of all sizes are choosing to self-fund their health plans.

-Making any changes to your benefits strategy requires careful consideration.
-Here, we review the most frequently asked questions employers have about a transition to self-funding, from financial risk to employee impact.
+Making benefits changes requires careful consideration.
+To help, we’ve answered the top questions employers have about self-funding, from financial risk to employee impact:

-The key difference between the two approaches is how companies fund healthcare claims incurred by employees.
+A: The key difference between the two approaches is how companies fund healthcare claims incurred by employees.
 A fully-insured health plan requires employers to pay a pre-determined premium to an insurance carrier to cover these claims, even if the claims amount is less than the premium.
 In contrast, self-funded employers pay for healthcare claims as enrollees incur them with no set premium.
 Because claims spend is variable in self-funded plans, employers have more incentive and opportunity to control this cost.
-Learn more about self-funded plan structure and advantages in a printable guide.

-Self-funding gives employers more control over healthcare costs.
+A: Self-funding gives employers more control over healthcare costs.
 Instead of overpaying on a fixed premium, employers can proactively manage claims cost with tailored clinical or wellness programs and guiding employees towards fair-price providers.
 Employers can choose providers, become part of a proprietary network and generally put their employees in a position to make smarter consumer choices.
 Employers also gain more visibility into plan performance, more flexibility in plan design and are subject to fewer regulations and administrative costs.

 Self-funding also has direct cost benefits.
 Health plan administration costs are significantly lower—typically between 3 to 5 percent—than those associated with a fully insured plan, which the International Foundation of Employee Benefit Plans (IFEBP) reports can range from 15 to 20 percent.
 Self-funded companies also can avoid state premium taxes—typically 1.5 to 3.5 percent, depending on the state—and costly mandates on insurers’ plans, which can add between 5 to 7 percent to plan costs.